The George V. Voinovich Bridges carries Interstate 90 over the Cuyahoga River in Cleveland, Ohio.

 Innerbelt Freeway and Bridge

-The US Route 42 Innerbelt Freeway 20 was envisioned in 1940 as a way to divert through traffic around a congested downtown Cleveland, and to connect the Lake Erie-bordering Cleveland Memorial Shoreway with the Willow Freeway, and to link to a Medina Freeway that would lead to the Cleveland-Hopkins International Airport.
-18 Planning for the highway began in 1944 for a freeway between East 30th Street to Abbey Avenue and West 14th Street in the Tremont neighborhood.
-Approval to build the Innerbelt Freeway was granted in 1949.
+The US Route 42 Innerbelt Freeway was conceptualized in 1940 to alleviate traffic congestion in downtown Cleveland.
+20 It aimed to connect the Cleveland Memorial Shoreway along Lake Erie with the Willow Freeway and extend towards the Cleveland-Hopkins International Airport through a proposed Medina Freeway.
+18 Planning for this freeway, stretching from East 30th Street to Abbey Avenue and West 14th Street in the Tremont neighborhood, commenced in 1944.
+Authorization to construct the Innerbelt Freeway was granted in 1949.

-Work on the centerpiece of the Innerbelt Freeway project, an eight-lane bridge over the Cuyahoga River south of the Lorain-Carnegie Bridge, began on December 12, 1954.
-18 The new Innerbelt Bridge was completed at the cost of $26 million and opened to traffic on August 18, 1959.
-2 At the time of its opening, it was the widest bridge in the state.
+Construction of the Innerbelt Freeway’s centerpiece, an eight-lane bridge over the Cuyahoga River south of the Lorain-Carnegie Bridge, began on December 12, 1954.
+18 Completed at a cost of $26 million, the new Innerbelt Bridge opened on August 18, 1959, becoming the widest bridge in Ohio at that time.
+2

-The next segment of the Innerbelt Freeway to open was on December 17, 1959, when the Shoreway to Chester Avenue segment opened.
-21 Construction on the central segment, connecting Chester Avenue to the Innerbelt Bridge and to the Willow Freeway, began in late 1959 and opened on December 5, 1961.
-18 The Innerbelt Freeway, vital to the completion of Interstates 71, 77, and 90 in Ohio, was completed at the cost of $75 million and was fully opened on August 1, 1962.
+The next portion of the Innerbelt Freeway, from Shoreway to Chester Avenue, opened on December 17, 1959.
+21 The central segment, connecting Chester Avenue to the Innerbelt Bridge and the Willow Freeway, commenced construction in late 1959 and opened on December 5, 1961.
+18 The entire Innerbelt Freeway, integral to completing Interstates 71, 77, and 90 in Ohio, was finished at a cost of $75 million and fully opened on August 1, 1962.
 21

-Between July 1983 and June 1985, a 1,500-foot acceleration lane for the West 14th Street ramp on the Innerbelt Bridge was constructed by the Horvitz Company at the cost of $6.1 million.
-22 The company was also the successful bidder to install a new latex concrete deck overlay by July 1984 at the cost of $2.4 million.
+From July 1983 to June 1985, the Horvitz Company constructed a 1,500-foot acceleration lane for the West 14th Street ramp on the Innerbelt Bridge, costing $6.1 million.
+22 The company also won the contract to install a new latex concrete deck overlay by July 1984 for $2.4 million.

-To facilitate $10 million in steel repairs that required installing steel plates to reinforce deficient steel members and removing the West 14th Street acceleration lane, two lanes in each direction were closed between September 1 and November 1, 2009.
-2 17 ODOT reopened all lanes and permitted trucks to use the westbound Innerbelt Bridge on November 25.
-3 4 By mid-2010, trucks were allowed to use the eastbound lanes.
+In 2009, to facilitate $10 million in steel repairs, including the installation of steel plates for reinforcement and the removal of the West 14th Street acceleration lane, the bridge was partially closed with two lanes open in each direction from September 1 to November 1.
+2 17 All lanes were reopened on November 25, with trucks permitted on the westbound lanes.
+3 4 By mid-2010, trucks were also allowed on the eastbound lanes.

 George V. Voinovich Bridges

-With the rehabilitation of the existing Innerbelt Bridge scrapped due to structural deterioration, ODOT announced plans in March 2009 to construct a new westbound Innerbelt Bridge, which would then be followed up with a parallel eastbound crossing.
-3 The new westbound bridge would be financed with $85 million federal transportation stimulus funds via the American Recovery and Reinvestment Act and $200 million in federal funds, 17 and expected to cost $287.4 million.
+Due to the structural deterioration of the existing Innerbelt Bridge, plans for its rehabilitation were abandoned.
+In March 2009, ODOT announced plans to construct a new westbound Innerbelt Bridge, to be followed by a parallel eastbound crossing.
+3 Funding for the new westbound bridge included $85 million from federal transportation stimulus funds via the American Recovery and Reinvestment Act, along with an additional $200 million in federal funds.
+17 The project was expected to cost $287.4 million.
 14

-A Record of Decision was issued in September 2009 6 8 favor of a bridge proposal that included 35 new mainline, ramp, and overhead bridges, 18 mainline and ramp deck replacements, a westbound Innerbelt Bridge with a total length of 3,371 feet and a main span length of 800 feet, an eastbound Innerbelt Bridge with a total length of 3,053 feet and a main span length of 800 feet, 7 along with 3.24 miles of Innerbelt Freeway reconstruction.
-5 6 The river crossings would utilize a steel delta frame design.
+In September 2009, a Record of Decision was issued in favor of a bridge proposal.
+6 8 This proposal encompassed 35 new mainline, ramp, and overhead bridges, 18 mainline and ramp deck replacements, a westbound Innerbelt Bridge with a total length of 3,371 feet and a main span of 800 feet, and an eastbound Innerbelt Bridge with a total length of 3,053 feet and the same main span length.
+7 Additionally, it included 3.24 miles of Innerbelt Freeway reconstruction.
+5 6 The river crossings were designed with a steel delta frame.
 19

-In September 2010, the project’s construction contract was awarded to Walsh Construction and designer HNTB Ohio Inc. for $287.4 million.
-15 The project is being performed using the design-build process, where the design and construction are combined in a single contract, shaving off nearly a year in the design and construction timeline.
-5 Work on the westbound Innerbelt Bridge began on March 30, 2011, 14 with a groundbreaking ceremony held on May 2.
+In September 2010, Walsh Construction and designer HNTB Ohio Inc. were awarded the construction contract for the project, valued at $287.4 million.
+15 The project utilized a design-build process, integrating design and construction into a single contract to expedite the timeline by nearly a year.
+5 Construction on the westbound Innerbelt Bridge commenced on March 30, 2011, 14 with a groundbreaking ceremony held on May 2.
 15

-The westbound Innerbelt Bridge was dedicated to George Voinovich during the ribbon-cutting ceremony on November 8 23 and opened to Ontario Street ramp traffic on November 9, 2013, 24 and to Interstate 90 westbound traffic on November 17.
-25 It opened to eastbound Interstate 90 traffic, which used the westbound bridge until the completion of the eastbound bridge, on November 23.
+The westbound Innerbelt Bridge was dedicated to George Voinovich during a ribbon-cutting ceremony on November 8, 2013.
+23 It opened to Ontario Street ramp traffic on November 9 24 and to Interstate 90 westbound traffic on November 17.
+25 The bridge began accommodating eastbound Interstate 90 traffic, which used the westbound bridge temporarily, on November 23.
 26

-Construction of the eastbound Voinovich Bridge began after the Innerbelt Bridge was dismantled on November 3, 2014.
-27 It opened in a limited capacity on September 24, 2016 28 and was fully completed by October 24.
+Following the dismantling of the old Innerbelt Bridge on November 3, 2014, construction of the eastbound Voinovich Bridge began.
+27 It opened in a limited capacity on September 24, 2016, 28 and was fully completed by October 24.
 29

 Gallery